Dot Moore: The halfway point

-Dot and the stars

-Over her career, Moore met numerous wealthy and famous people for TV interviews, which was quite easy for journalists and TV personalities during a time before satellite became a common way of conducting interviews.
-Out of all the people she's met, it was former Pensacola resident and friend Leif Erickson of the NBC western "The High Chaparral" who helped keep Dot's relationship with the network's stars alive for years to come.
-With such a Hollywood connection came a few roles on television, including Erickson's program and the show Movin' On with Claude Akins, another one of Dot's many guests (Movin' On was filmed on location once in Mobile and its surrounding areas).
-Besides people, Dot had an encounter with a Bengal tiger and its trainer, which went through fairly well despite a wet moment that would make Johnny Carson and the monkey he encountered laugh.
-All good things would come to an end in 1985, when NBC ended Moore's flights to visit the famous and must settle with the network's newly installed satellite technology to keep in touch, but there were exceptions.
-Art Linkletter and Jock Mahoney were Dot's first celebrated guests three weeks into her show's run.
-The "People Are Funny" emcee and the "Yancy Derringer" star happened to be in Mobile the same day.
-Ed McMahon made a visit to Mobile for the America's Junior Miss national finals in May 1973, plus he made a stop at WALA to appear on Moore's tenth anniversary show on May 14.
-"And now, here's Dottie!" was Ed's introduction for his friend Dot as she was getting ready to go on the air, which came as such a surprise that it never made it into the show's taping.

 Later years

 During the 1990s, Moore's Sunday community service program and fourth incarnation had a greater focus on public affairs figures than interviews with the stars.
-Despite her lessening presence over WALA-TV, which swapped its 43-year affiliation with NBC for Fox in 1996, Dot continued to tell people about her days of traveling outside Mobile.
+Despite her lessening presence over WALA-TV, which swapped its 43-year affiliation with NBC for Fox in 1996, Dot continued to tell people about her days of traveling outside Mobile, Alabama.
 Hundreds of photos featuring her and the people she had met over the years served as a visual aid.
-Longtime viewers have noticed various changes in Dot's hairstyle and color since appearing on television.
+Longtime viewers noticed various changes in Dot's hairstyle and color since appearing on television.
 During her years under the eyes of sponsors, there were times when they wanted a blonde, brunette, or redheaded lady on the air.
 Dot would pay for her own hairstyle around 1994.
-Another surprise Dot had for her viewers were a pair of knee high boots from California, which had the WALA switchboard lit up by those interested in her footwear.
+Another surprise Dot had for her viewers was a pair of knee-high boots from California, which had the WALA switchboard lit up by those interested in her footwear.